mantidproject/documents/Project-Management/TechnicalSteeringCommittee/meetings/TSC-meeting-next.md

 Minutes
 -------

-* Ross will look at automatically running clang-format on master
+* Ross will look at automatically running `clang-format` on master
+* Look at upgrading linode plan.
+More disk storage (Anders/Stuart)